Do engineers think differently? You bet! They’re practical, creative, and optimistic—even in the face of challenges.

 Engineers break problems down into simple parts like they’re solving a hairy equation.
 This allows you to analyze and solve problems from all angles.
 Also, you view everything through a rational lens.
 Because success in math comes from objective truths, where 1 + 1 always equals 2.

-Without this detailed analytical approach, engineering mistakes would happen more often.
-You can’t skirt around the laws of nature, where the framework is mathematics.
-I’ve even written on engineering failures, which often are avoidable.
+Without this meticulous analytical method, engineering blunders would be far more common.
+You can’t sidestep the laws of nature, where math sets the rules.
+I’ve even written about engineering failures, many of which are preventable.

-Everyday activity: you’re a type 1 diabetic.
-Your doctor hands you a USDA-recommended diet, to help you with your diabetes.
+Everyday activity: You have type 1 diabetes.
+Your doctor gives you a USDA-recommended diet to help manage your condition.

 - Different carbs have different glycemic indexes

-- Fats mixed with different carbs, change the absorption rate of said carbs
+- Fats combined with various carbs change the absorption rate of those carbs

 #2 Creative thinking

-Thinking creatively is the design cornerstone of every field of engineering.
-It allows you to maneuver around the endless unique problems in engineering.
-Because a cookie-cutter solution won’t cut it when you need to innovate.
-It’s why I compare creative engineers to Mozart!
+Creative thinking is the backbone of every engineering discipline.
+It enables you to navigate the countless unique problems in the field, as cookie-cutter solutions won’t cut it when innovation is needed.
+That’s why I like to compare creative engineers to Mozart!